djdhyun/cloudformula/README.md

 <img src="assets/cloudformation_stack.png" width="540px" />

 * Each directory names corresponds with each CloudFormation stacks.
 The actual stack name is composed of `${stack_directory_name}-${properties_file_name}`
-* `main.yaml`: A Cloudformation template that Defines all resources for the stack.
+* `main.yaml`: A Cloudformation template that defines all resources for the stack.
 * `${env}.properties`: Parameters to be applied to the template for the target environment.

 ## GitOps Scenario